awaizman1/python_zth/overview/p14_modularity/README.md

 Marks a directory as package.
 In most cases, `__init__.py` can just be an empty file, but it can also execute initialization code for the package or set the `__all__` variable.
 ### ### Importing * from a package
-`from sound.effects import *` doesn't goes out to the filesystem, finds which submodules are present in the package, and imports them all.
-This could take a long time and importing sub-modules might have unwanted side-effects that should only happen when the sub-module is explicitly imported.
+`from sound.effects import *` doesn't goes out to the filesystem and imports all submodules.
+ - could take a long time
+-  importing sub-modules might have unwanted side-effects (executing all submodules code).

 The only solution is for the package author to provide an explicit index of the package.
 The  [`import`](https://docs.python.org/3/reference/simple_stmts.html#import)statement uses the following convention: if a package’s  `__init__.py`  code defines a list named  `__all__`, it is taken to be the list of module names that should be imported when  `from  packageimport  *`  is encountered.
 It is up to the package author to keep this list up-to-date when a new version of the package is released.
 Package authors may also decide not to support it, if they don’t see a use for importing * from their package.
 For example, the file  `sound/effects/__init__.py`  could contain the following code: